react-auth-kit/react-auth-kit/CONTRIBUTING.md

 git push -u origin Branch_Name
 ```

-Finally, go to your repository in browser and click on `compare and pull requests`.
+Finally, go to your forked repository in your browser and click on `Compare & pull request`.
 Use our [pull request template format](https://github.com/react-auth-kit/react-auth-kit/blob/master/.github/pull_request_template.md).
 Then add a title and description to your pull request that explains your precious effort.

-Sit and relax till we review your PR, you've made your contribution to our project.
+Now, sit back and relax till we review your PR, you've made your contribution to our project.

 :tada: :confetti_ball: :smiley: _**Happy Contributing**_ :smiley: :confetti_ball: :tada: